wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 {: .example }
 A help text could be:
-Do you need help filling out this form or have questions?
+Do you need help filling out this form or do you have questions?
 [Please contact us](#).

 ## Summary

 Help your users as much as possible when filling out a form.
 Don’t ask unnecessary questions, just for your statistics.
 Provide the right input options.
 Make it clear how to fill out a field.
 Use clear, timely error messages.
 And make sure it’s easy to ask for help when needed.

 Remember: people want to get through a form quickly and move on with their lives.
-Make that task as easy as you can.
+Make that task as easy as possible.

 ## Credits
-This article was first published in Dutch on the [NL Design Systems blog](https://nldesignsystem.nl/blog/toegankelijke-foutmeldingen-formulieren/).
-The text has been updated for a global audience.
+This article was first published in Dutch on the [NL Design Systems blog](https://nldesignsystem.nl/blog/toegankelijke-foutmeldingen-formulieren/) and is used with permission.
+The text has been modified for a global audience.